2014 Winner Parliamentary Jazz Award for Jazz Education

 “The program featured performances of original big band compositions by the likes of Mike Gibbs, Matthew Bourne, Mark Donlon and Issie herself.
 This was my first encounter with her music and even amongst a program of such quality, Issie’s pieces stood out as having a level of subtlety and sophistication I had previously not heard in the big band genre.
 This feeling was heightened by having the pieces rehearsed and directed by Issie herself, which allowed me to witness her full commitment to her compositional visions and the eloquence with which she is able to communicate them to performers” (Matt Roberts).

-In 2006 Issie became the Founder and Executive Artistic Director of the National Youth Jazz Collective - a vibrant National Youth Music Organisation core funded by Youth Music which supports the creative and educational needs of the young jazz musician on a regional and national basis.
-National Youth Jazz Collective focuses on small group improvisation and creates a pathway of progression designed to support young jazz musicians from beginner to emerging professionals, through a rolling programme of regional activities across England, the National Youth Jazz Summer School and by supporting the needs of regional educators and music leaders.
+In 2006 Issie became the Founding Artistic Director of the National Youth Jazz Collective, – a vibrant National Youth Music Organisation originally core funded by Youth Music now an NPO funded by Arts Council England which supports the creative and educational needs of the young jazz musician on a regional and national basis.
+NYJC focuses on small group improvisation, creating a pathway of progression designed to support young jazz musicians from beginner to emerging professionals, through a rolling programme of regional activities across England, a National Youth Jazz Summer School, feeder Summer Short Course and regional CPD sessions supporting the needs of regional educators and music leaders.

 ‘Our aim is to demonstrate good practice in the teaching of jazz, while demystifying the musical process, often helping non-jazz music leaders find ways in which they can draw on their own musical skills to support and develop the needs of the young jazz musician.’

 NYJC now boasts a faculty of 70 of the nations most inspirational teaching artists, – including president Dave Holland and 6 vice presidents Sir Karl Jenkins, Julian Joseph OBE, Norma Winstone MBE, Helen Mayhew, John Fordham and Bob Blizzard MP